Diyako-Qadri/Diyako-Qadri/README.md

  <h1>Hi there 👋 </h1>
- <h2>I’m a dedicated front-end developer based in Stockholm with a deep passion for creating exceptional user experiences.
+I’m a dedicated front-end developer based in Stockholm with a deep passion for creating exceptional user experiences.
 I'm constantly curious and always eager to learn, exploring new ways to push the boundaries of design and development.
-Whether it's crafting seamless interfaces or finding innovative solutions to complex problems, I thrive on the challenge of making the web a more intuitive and engaging place for everyone.</h2>
+Whether it's crafting seamless interfaces or finding innovative solutions to complex problems, I thrive on the challenge of making the web a more intuitive and engaging place for everyone.

 <!--
 **Diyako-Qadri/Diyako-Qadri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.